-- To protect pupils from bullying as part of our responsibility to provide a safe, secure, caring and friendly school environment for all children. - To look out for all signs of bullying and to take the appropriate action to stop it. - To develop a school environment that is both safe and secure for all pupils. - To have in place established systems that will deal with incidents of bullying. - To develop confident children who will notify staff of any incident of bullying. - To inform everyone connected with the school of the school's anti-bullying policy. - To ensure compliance with all relevant legislation connected to this policy. - To work with other schools and the local authority to share good practice in order to improve this policy.
+- to protect students from bullying as part of our responsibility to provide a safe, secure, caring and friendly school environment for all children. - to look out for all signs of bullying and to take the appropriate action to stop it. - to develop a school environment that is both safe and secure for all students. - to have in place established systems that will deal with incidents of bullying. - to develop confident children who will notify staff of any incident of bullying. - to inform everyone connected with the school of the school's anti-bullying policy. - to ensure compliance with all relevant legislation connected to this policy. - to work with other schools and the local authority to share good practice in order to improve this policy.